 Introduces current research in second language acquisition, especially in English.
 Focuses on prominent research trends in the study of the language learner, the process of acquisition, and the interaction of learner, language, and context.

 Studies theory, research, and pedagogy associated with the development of literacy in two languages, either simultaneously or successively.
 Focuses on how individuals and groups become literate in English as an additional or second language.
 Includes explorations of political, cultural, social, contextual, as well as cognitive, textual, and educational issues that arise in acquiring and using a second literacy.
-Open to MA TESOL and PhD students in Composition and TESOL.
+Open to MA TESOL and PhD students in Composition and Applied Linguistics.

 Studies characteristics of the writing process and of the basic writer, methods for the evaluation of writing, and approaches to the teaching of writing in schools and colleges.